byxor/limp/CODE_OF_CONDUCT.md

 ---

-Your co-operation with these guidelines is entirely optional. _We're all adults here_.
+Remember, these guidelines are optional; _we're all adults here_.